DataDog/documentation/content/faq/aws-integration-and-cloudwatch-faq.md

 ## How can I reduce the lag on my CloudWatch metrics to appear in Datadog/Why are my CloudWatch metrics delayed?

 By default, we collect AWS metrics every 10 minutes.
 See [this article](/faq/are-my-aws-cloudwatch-metrics-delayed) for more information.
-If you need to reduce the latency, reach out to our support team at support@datadoghq.com for assistance.
+If you need to reduce the latency, [reach out to our support team](/help) for assistance.